AriFordsham/GHCWiki/type-level-reasoning.md

 This page collects ideas about definitions to support type-level (propositional) reasoning in Haskell programs.
-Much of the initial content comes from the thread "RHC: Singleton equality witnesses" on ghc-devs.
+Much of the initial content comes from the thread "RFC: Singleton equality witnesses" on ghc-devs.
 Currently (Feb 2013), these ideas are implemented in `GHC.TypeLits`.

 See also [TypeNats](type-nats).